-From the rushing Isar Mountain River to the Adriatic Sea, from the Tirolean chocolate-box village of Scharnitz to the Gulf of Venice: The Via Venezia Alpina Trail spans 470 kilometers and 21,800 vertical meters from Germany’s Bavaria to Italy through the Austrian Tirol.
-It takes about three weeks to complete a thru-hike.
-It reveals the beauty of the mountains, unfolds the glaciated expanses of the Alps, travels deep forests, and ends at the beautiful upper reaches of the Adriatic Sea in Venice, nicknamed 'La Serenissima'.
-On its eight segments through Tirol, the Via Venezia Alpina offers long-distance hiking and Alpine beauty at its best, culminating in the pinnacle of Birkkarspitze, Hinterautal Valley and the “7 TuXer summits”.
+From the rushing Isar river to the Adriatic Sea, from the Tirolean chocolate-box village of Scharnitz to the Gulf of Venice, the Via Venezia Alpina Trail comprises 470 kilometres and 21,800 vertical metres from Bavaria in Germany through the Austrian Tirol to Italy.
+It takes about three weeks to complete the entire route.
+It reveals the beauty of the mountains, unfolds the glaciated expanses of the Alps, traverses deep forests and ends at the beautiful upper reaches of the Adriatic Sea in Venice, nicknamed 'La Serenissima'.
+On its eight segments through Tirol, the Via Venezia Alpina offers long-distance hiking and Alpine beauty at its best, culminating in the pinnacle of the mighty Birkkarspitze mountain, the Hinterautal Valley and the “7 TuXer summits”.
 Long-distance hiking on the Via Venezia Alpina should not be underestimated.
 It requires mountaineering skills, stamina and sure footing.
-All users should be familiar with basic backcountry techniques, precautions and orienteering skills.
+All users should be familiar with basic alpine techniques, precautions and orienteering skills.
 Detours are recommended in the event of inclement weather.
-Traveling long distance, from the Austria-Germany-Austria border through Karwendel Range and across Italy’s South Tyrol and Belluno to Venice is undeniably a remarkable physical achievement.
-And one creating memories that will stick with you long after you return home from your long distance mountain trekking adventure!
+Hiking long distance, from the Austria-Germany-Austria border through Karwendel Mountains and across Italy’s provinces of Alto Adige and Belluno to Venice is undeniably a remarkable physical achievement.
+An experience that will creates memories for a lifetime!

 - Wheelchair-accessible Hiking Route

 - Circular hike

 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.